 The procedures outlined above under Haverford's special academic programs implement the faculty's decision that each student may avail him or herself of many special academic opportunities during the years at Haverford.
 Credits earned in summer school, in the Advanced Placement program, in "A" Levels, in the International Baccalaureate Program, the French Baccalaureate Program, the German Abitur, and the Swiss Maturite, or in college courses taken either before matriculation at Haverford or during the summers while a student at Haverford will be recorded in such a way that the total for any one student does not exceed four course credits.
 Students should note that divisional distribution is not awarded to any such work, with the exception of summer credits earned during their years at the College.

-For additional information on special academic programs, including study abroad, please go to haverford.edu/catalog/specialacademicprograms.php
+For additional information on special academic programs, including study abroad, please go to haverford.edu/catalog-archive/specialacademicprograms.php

 Students who wish to carry independent study credit while away from the College should secure the approval of their advisors and that of the instructor(s) involved before submitting the written proposal to the dean for final approval.
 If approved, students will be charged at the special student rate of $4,950 per credit.

 A student wishing to obtain Haverford credit for summer school at another institution should follow the procedures as outlined below: